 It’s special and different, a sight to see

 Poetry is often seen as an art form that can be written, spoken at public readings, or performed in various ways.
 However, the words don’t always have to come from a human.
 These days it’s common for people to use software like Jasper to create their own poems automatically.

 This is helpful if you are looking for content and you don’t have time to write it yourself.

 The most important part of any blog is the community that surrounds it.

 Make sure you provide your readers with many options to connect with you and other readers.
 Comment on your fellow’s posts, share their work on social media sites like Facebook and Twitter, email the writer if you have questions about a post, participate in forum discussions, and start your own discussion groups within your blog.

 The poetry community is a tight-knit one, so your blog could become an integral part of it if you establish yourself as a valuable resource.

 Syndicating your content to sites like Medium or LinkedIn can help you expand your readership and reach new audiences.

 Missinglettr is an amazing, automated social media marketing solution that will help you create strategic campaigns that drive traffic for an entire year!
-Not only will your posts be scheduled and published on time, but they’ll be perfectly formatted and look great too.
+Not only will your posts be scheduled and published on time, but they’ll also be perfectly formatted and look great.
 Missinglettr is the easy way to take your social media marketing to the next level.